When bringing your horse to a horse show there are a few very important things that you should be aware of.

 -Make sure the latch on the door closes properly and your horse isn't able to open it by biting it or kicking at the door.
 This is very important, if your horses were to get out of his stall he could possibly find a way into the feed room and eat all of your feed, this would make your horse extremely sick.
 Also, if your house isn't fenced off, your horse could end up on the road and could get hit by a car.

-aware that your there (since horses cant see directly behind them) and could kick you. -While doing up your horse's girths, make sure no one is standing in front of him/her (a lot of horses don't like their girths tightened) and could throw their heads up and start nipping, injuring anyone directly in there way.
+Around your horse: -Always wear steel toed boots, when around horses this will prevent an injury if your horse were to step on your foot. -Never stand behind a horse, he/she might not be aware that your there (since horses cant see directly behind them) and could kick you. -While doing up your horse's girths, make sure no one is standing in front of him/her (a lot of horses don't like their girths tightened) and could throw their heads up and start nipping, injuring anyone directly in there way.
 When riding: -Always wear a helmet.
 If you were to fall while riding, your helmet will protect your head, and could prevent concussions, brain damage or a cracked skull. -Always wear a vest.
 Your vest covers your chest and back.
 It will prevent your ribs from breaking if your horse were to step on you, after you've fallen off.